aishee-das/Kanban-Board/README.md

 <h2>Usage</h2>
 To use the Kanban Board, simply follow these steps:
 <ol>
-Click on the "Add Item" at the bottom of any column to create a task.
+  <ul>Click on the "Add Item" at the bottom of any column to create a task.</ul>
-Fill in the task name.
+  <ul>Fill in the task name.</ul>
-To move a task, to a different column, simpley drag and drop to the desired column.
+  <ul>To move a task, to a different column, simpley drag and drop to the desired column.</ul>
-To delete a task, click on the item you want to delete and remove the task.
+  <ul>To delete a task, click on the item you want to delete and remove the task.</ul>
 </ol>

 <h2>Future Improvements</h2>